dumtux/micropython-playground/README.md

-# Micropython Experiment On ESP32-S3
+# Micropython experiments on ESP32, STM32, RP2040, and more

 ## Development Environment Setup